-During growth spurts, your baby will need to drink more and very often in order to meet her needs.
+During growth spurts, your baby will feed more to meet her needs.

 Hiccups

 It's normal for your baby to get the hiccups, especially after drinking.
 Hiccups don't seem to bother babies.
 They will stop by themselves after a few minutes.